2023

 Law 79 confirms that CPD is mandatory for all teachers.
 It will be conducted during the working hours and will cover also digital competences and the critical and responsible use of digital devises.

-In addition to compulsory CPD, teachers will have the opportunity to acquire competences useful for practicing innovative methods of teaching, under a professional development system scheduled every three years.
+In addition to compulsory CPD, law 79/0222 has introduced the opportunity for teachers to acquire competences useful for practicing innovative methods of teaching, under a professional development system scheduled every three years.
 Training will be carried out voluntarily for teachers already working with a permanent contract and will be mandatory for newly hired teachers.
-CPD activities will be conducted outside the working hours and it teachers may receive an economic compensation upon assessment.
-The newly established High-level training school (Scuola di alta formazione) is committed with the definition of this training system, with providing guidelines as well as of the accreditation and monitoring of structures providing courses.
+CPD activities will be conducted outside the working hours and teachers may receive an economic compensation upon positive assessment of three consecutive training schedules.
+The amount of the accessory remuneration is established by national collective bargaining within the limits of the resources allocated at central level and cannot be less than 10% and more than 20% of the current salary.
+The newly established Higher school for education (Scuola di alta formazione dell'istruzione - SAFI) is committed with the definition of this training system, with providing guidelines as well as of the accreditation and monitoring of structures providing courses.

 Final State examinations – specific measures for the school year 2021/2022